 Government employees today are expected to “do more” for their citizens than at any time in history.
 As we advance further into the digital age, governments are expected to digitally transform to better serve their citizens, this presents a huge challenge.

 However, there is reason for optimism.
-“Digital Transformation” provides the solution to the problem of doing more with less through upgrading government technology.
+“Digital Transformation” for governments at all levels provides the solution to the problem of doing more with less through upgrading government technology.

 Along with the explosion in emerging technology, tight budgets and stretched IT resources, new capabilities for government workload automation have emerged, and they’re driving operational efficiencies for governments of all sizes.

 Automation is not a new technology for government.
 But in step with innovations in artificial intelligence and process robotics, workload automation is playing an increasingly central role in streamlining tasks that are usually performed by government professionals.

 Since technology options are designed to execute these tasks more quickly and securely than people can, government workload automation is a cost-effective way of helping government agencies run more efficiently while providing better-value services to their citizens and freeing government employees and resources to address other issues.